mackyle/topgit/README_DOCS.rst

-	--no-pager	Disable all pagers (by both TopGit and Git aka ``-P``) --pager		Enable use of a pager (aka ``-p`` aka ``--paginate``) --top-bases	Show full ``top-bases`` ref prefix and exit --exec-path	Show path to subcommand scripts location and exit --help		Show brief usage help and exit (aka ``-h``)
+	--no-pager	Disable all pagers (by both TopGit and Git aka ``-P``) --pager		Enable use of a pager (aka ``-p`` aka ``--paginate``) --top-bases	Show full ``top-bases`` ref prefix and exit --exec-path	Show path to command scripts location and exit --help		Show brief usage help and exit (aka ``-h``)

-The ``tg`` tool has several subcommands:
+The ``tg`` tool has several commands:

 	:`tg annihilate`_:    Mark a TopGit-controlled branch as defunct :`tg base`_:          Show base commit for one or more TopGit branches